Title_Image Title

 This mod kit provides everything necessary to make the clean/crunch channels selectable via a footswitch.
 The drop-in relay assembly (left) replaces the standard push button latching switch.
 This assembly routes the switch signals up onto the relay board which perform the same job as the original 4 pole changeover switch.
 However, the clean/crunch modes are now selectable not only by the on-board switch (as before) but also by a footswitch connected to the jack assembly (right).
 The jack assembly is designed to fit in place of the reverb footswitch jack (which is not commonly used) however some users have drilled additional holes in the rear plate of the amp to maintain the footswitchable reverb.

-In addition to providing an active mode switch, a 3rd relay allows a further modification to provide a dedicated crunch volume control or use an on-board control to reduce the volume differences between the crunch and clean modes.
+In addition to providing an active mode switch, a 3rd relay allows a further modification to provide a dedicated crunch volume control.
 Thus allowing complete "Triple Channel" control on a DSL amplifier.

 Further, No PCB tracks need to be cut therefore, assuming no extra holes were drilled for a custom install, the modification can be removed and the original components re-fitted to the amp returning it to stock.